arnonmoscona/monastery-docs/docs/node.md

 1. An ID
 2. A method to get [`Capability`](Capabilities.md) object references of any implemented `Capability` interface.
 3. An elementary state of the node in the cluster (non-functional)
+4. A connection string, which has implementation-specific semantics.

 ## Node ID